eightypop/sc240scale/README.md

 Install the module with: `npm install tanita-scale`

 Since Tanita doesn't publish the input interface, all you get is the results of a scale event.
+If anyone knows the input interface, let me know.
+It would be great to make this module a little more useful.

 ```javascript
 var scale = require('tanita-scale');